What Is IQ: How It’s Measured, Is It Important, & More

 Regardless of how many years the adopted children spent with the new family, their intelligence remained similar to that of their biological parents.
 The influence of the adoptive family was certainly not negligent, but it couldn’t overpower genetics.

 In other words, if your parents have high IQs, it’s very likely that you will too.
-Of course, it’s not unheard of that a gifted child is born into a family of people with average IQs, either.
+Of course, it’s not unheard of that a high-IQ child is born into a family with average IQs, either.
 But in most cases, IQs across a family unit will be fairly consistent.

 #2.
 Education